-• Extracts of the tender specification showing the requirements to incorporate these control devices.
+- Extracts of the tender specification showing the requirements to incorporate these control devices. - Plan layouts showing the locations and the types of control devices used to regulate fresh air intake.

-References Plan layouts showing the locations and the types of control devices used to regulate fresh air intake.
-Technical product specification of the control devices. (a) MS 1525:2019 - Energy efficient and use of renewable energy for non-residential building - Code of Practice (b) SS 530 - Code of Practice for Energy Efficiency Standard for Building Services and Equipment. (c) SS CP 13 - Code of Practice for Mechanical Ventilation and Air-Conditioning in Buildings.
-Worked Example Case: District Cooling Plant (DCP) For 1-2(a) (ii) An air-conditioned building equipped only AHU and FCU.
+Technical product specification of the control devices.
+References (a) MS 1525:2019 - Energy efficient and use of renewable energy for non-residential building - Code of Practice (b) SS 530 - Code of Practice for Energy Efficiency Standard for Building Services and Equipment. (c) SS CP 13 - Code of Practice for Mechanical Ventilation and Air-Conditioning in Buildings.
+Worked Case: District Cooling Plant (DCP) Example For 1-2(a) (ii) An air-conditioned building equipped only AHU and FCU.
 Whilst its chiller, cooling tower and pumps are placed outside the building.
 The AHU performance system is 8 %.
-0.5 credit for AHU improvement; 0.5 x 8 % = 4 credits For 1-2(a) (i), The pro-rate calculation shall be; 4 credits
+0.5 credit for AHU improvement; 0.15 x 8 % = 1.2 credits For 1-2(a) (i), The pro-rate calculation shall be; 1.2 credits x 20 credits = 4.8 credits 5 credits Total credits scored for part 1-2(a)(i) and 1-2(a)(ii) = 1.2 + 4.8 = 6 credits